hoonzis/hoonzis.github.io/_posts/2011-10-12-catalina-life-cycle-exception.md

 at org.apache.catalina.core.ContainerBase.addChildInternal(ContainerBase.java:816)
 ```

-So after checking the state of web.xml (no changes there) I started to
-take a look at te dependencies which I have added.
-Well actually I took
-a look at the JARs which were being donwloaded automatically by Maven.
-I found out that when I added a dependency to Jaxen library, than
-several JARs war downloaded.
+So after checking the state of web.xml (no changes there) I started to take a look at the dependencies which I have added.
+Well actually I took a look at the JARs which were being downloaded automatically by Maven.
+I found out that when I added a dependency to Jaxen library, than several JARs war downloaded.

-I started deleting one by one and redeploying, just to find out, that it
-was ICU4J.JAR which was causing the problem.
-Well I was sure that I did
-not need it, so I solved the problem by declaring Maven exclusion.
+I started deleting one by one and redeploying, just to find out, that it was ICU4J.JAR which was causing the problem.
+Well I was sure that I did not need it, so I solved the problem by declaring Maven exclusion.

 ```xml
 <dependency>